 D-204-4: Replacement Service Authorizations

-The specifications in an SA may change after the delivery of services.
+The specifications in a service authorization(SA) may change after the delivery of services.

-If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the staff member does as follows before issuing a replacement SA:
+If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the same approvals must be obtained before issuing the replacement SA.

-Obtains approval from the VR Manager or state medical director, as required on the backdated replacement service authorization.

-Places documentation of the approval in the paper case file before the replacement SA is issued.

-If approval was not required for the original SA or the new SA, then no additional approval is required.
+If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval was not required for the original SA or the new SA, then no additional approval is required.

 …